Skip to content

 Location: the central station at Genting Highlands

-How to reach: Once arriving at Genting Highlands by bus, the cable car is right here waiting for you to kick off your journey over the ground.
+How to reach: Once you arrive at Genting Highlands by bus, the cable car will be right here waiting for you to kick off your journey over the ground.

 Price: Less than one dollar.

-And this is where you should make it an entry to start exploring Genting Highlands.
-Conventionally located in the Titiwangsa Mountains, Genting Skyway is a cable car system placed at an elevation of nearly 5,000 feet.
-Located next to the skyway car station, Genting Highlands resort is widely regarded as one of the world’s top high-end leisure complexes, offering a variety of activities ranging from entertainment to relaxation.
+This is where you should make it an entry to explore Genting Highlands.
+Conventionally located in the Titiwangsa Mountains, Genting Skyway is a cable car system at an elevation of nearly 5,000 feet.
+Located next to the Skyway car station, Genting Highlands Resort is widely regarded as one of the world’s top high-end leisure complexes, offering a variety of activities ranging from entertainment to relaxation.

 25 Best Things to Do in Malaysia-Your Full Guide